 James Moore 52:36

-You too Dean, and thanks very much, appreciate it.
+You too, Dean.
+And thanks very much, I appreciate it.

 Thank you for listening to this week’s show.
 You can subscribe anywhere you get your podcasts.
-If you’d like to get in touch with us.
-You can write to us at drivephase.podcast@coordinatecloud, tweet us @coordinatesport, or follow us on Instagram @coordinate_sports or on my account @james_ventures.
+If you’d like to get in touch with us, you can write to us at drivephase.podcast@coordinatecloud, tweet us @coordinatesport or follow us on Instagram @coordinate_sport or on my account @james_ventures.
 This episode was produced by Nancy Kwamboka, with support from Claire Goodchild, and Lola Small.
 And a special thanks to Rochelle.
 I am James Moore and you’ve been listening to the Drive Phase from Coordinate Sport.